thapapradeep884/week-5/README.md

 ## 2 Write the service node

-Create a new file called service_member_function.py in the ros2 ws/src/py_srvcli/py_srvcli directory, and then paste the following code inside:
+In the ros2 ws/src/py srvcli/py srvcli directory, make a new file called service member function.py, and then paste the following code inside:

 ```
 from example_interfaces.srv import AddTwoInts